fiodyr/shoplens/README.md

 # ShopLens

-ShopLens it's frontend for AtroCore based on Next.js
+ShopLens it's frontend for AtroCore based on Next.js #atrocore #nextjs #frontend

 For quick start this project you need installed AtroCore with demo data, and change hostame in next.config.mjs to you instaled AtroCore and